 The purpose of John Prausnitz's research group is to obtain, interpret and correlate thermodynamic properties of a variety of mixtures as required for process and product design in the chemical and related industries, including biotechnology.
-At present, particular emphasis is given to ionic liquids for producing biofuels, and to development of next-generation contact lenses.
-Toward that end, they obtain experimental data, perform Monte-Carlo molecular simulations and develop molecular-thermodynamic models based on the statistical mechanics of fluids and solids.
+Recently, emphasis was given to methords for producing biofuels, and to development of next-generation contact lenses; at present, attention is directed at thermodynamic properties for lithium-ion batteries.
+Toward those ends, Prausnitz and coworkers obtain experimental data, perform Monte-Carlo molecular simulations and develop molecular-thermodynamic models based on the statistical mechanics of fluids and solids.
 Attention is given to natural gas, polymers and protein solutions.
-While these research studies contribute to our fundamental understanding of condensed matter, primary focus in directed at application for chemical product and process design.
+While these research studies contribute to our fundamental understanding of gases and condensed matter, primary focus in directed at application for chemical product and process design.

 Research Expertise and Interest

-biotechnology, chemical engineering, molecular thermodynamics, phase equilibria, Monte-Carlo molecular simulations, statistical mechanics of fluids and solids, transport of water/oxygen/salt in contact lenses
+biotechnology, chemical engineering, molecular thermodynamics, phase equilibria, Monte-Carlo molecular simulations, statistical mechanics of fluids and solids, transport of water/oxygen/salt in contact lenses, properties of lithium salts in non aqueous solvents and solvent mixtures for lithium-ion batteries